tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 ```

-12. Get yourself familiar with the resources in the following manifest and then install the Tigera custom resources.
-As discussed in the training, the Installation resource deploy the required resources in the calico-system namespace, which enables the CNI functionality in the cluster.
+13. Get yourself familiar with the resources in the following manifest and then install the Tigera custom resources.
+** Note:** We have already customized and deployed the Installation custom resource, which is also available in the following manifest.
+However, since there is no customization in the following manifest, there is no change in the Installation resource configuration.
+We will just receive a message tha the resource already exist.

 ```
 kubectl create -f https://docs.tigera.io/manifests/custom-resources.yaml
 ```

-13. Watch the status of various components progressing.
+14. Watch the status of various components progressing.
 We need to wait for at least one of the tigera-apiserver pods in the tigera-system namespace to be running before applying the tigera licensekey.
 The reasons is that the LicenseKey resource uses "projectcalico.org/v3" api, which is managed by the tigera apiserver.

 ```
 watch kubectl get pods -A